chauff/cse1500-web-transcripts/_lectures/node.md

 A few remarks on the code piece above :point_up::

-- We here utilize's Node's core [HTTP module](https://nodejs.org/api/http.html) which provides us with all necessary functionalities related to HTTP.
+- We here utilize Node's core [HTTP module](https://nodejs.org/api/http.html) which provides us with all necessary functionalities related to HTTP.
 - We create a **web server** with the call `http.createServer`.
 - The **callback** function we define has two parameters: an **HTTP request object** and an **HTTP response object**.
 The callback is executed when an HTTP request comes in.
 - Within the callback function we create an HTTP response (making use of the response object, which provides us with the necessary methods such as `writeHead` to write HTTP header information in JSON format) and sending it with the call to `res.end`.